Programnämnden för utbildning inom landskap och trädgård (PN - LT)

 PRIOR KNOWLEDGE AND OTHER ENTRY REQUIREMENTS

-To be eligible for the Outdoor Environments for Health and Well-being – Master’s Programme, the requirements are:
+To be eligible for the Landscape Architecture - Master’s programme, the requirements are:

 In addition, knowledge corresponding to English 6 (Swedish secondary school) is required.
 This is according to a local SLU decision fulfilled by those who have a degree comprising at least 180 credits at first cycle level from a Swedish higher educational institute or 120 credits completed studies at SLU.
 English 6 can also be achieved in other ways, which are specified at universityadmissions.se.

-For admission to the courses included in the program, the requirements for special qualifications are stated in the syllabus for each individual course.
+For entry to the different courses included within the programme, the specific entry requirements prescribed for each individual course apply.

 INTENDED LEARNING OUTCOMES